|see image how-to|

 To create a title for the key (e.g., “electrostatic potential” as shown in the image), use 2dlabels.

 When a color-by-value command is run interactively (in gui mode and not via a script), the key option of that command can be used to start Color Key with the corresponding colors and values already set.
 For example, see the instructions for the last image in Coloring by Sequence Conservation, pt.
-3. See also: Scale Bar, mousemode , making images
+3. See also: Render by Attribute, Scale Bar, mousemode , making images

 It is usually best to adjust the Number of colors/labels (default 3) as needed before making other changes.